-Our ability to protect our intellectual property and proprietary technology is uncertain.
+Our ability to protect our intellectual property and proprietary technology is uncertain. \

 We rely primarily on patent, trademark and trade secret laws, as well as confidentiality and non-disclosure agreements, to protect our proprietary technologies.
-As of March 31, 2016, our patent portfolio consisted of approximately 43 issued U.S. patents and 49 pending U.S. patent applications.
-Of these, our issued U.S. patents expire between approximately 2021 and 2034.
-We are also seeking patent protection for our proprietary technology in other countries throughout the world.
-In addition, we also have three pending U.S. trademark applications and one pending foreign trademark application, as well as 20 trademark registrations, including eight U.S. trademark registrations and 12 foreign trademark registrations.
+As of September 30, 2016, our patent portfolio consisted of approximately 47 issued U.S. patents and 50 pending U.S. patent applications.
+Of these, our issued U.S. patents expire between approximately 2021 and 2035.
+We also have and are seeking patent protection for our proprietary technologies in other countries throughout the world.
+In addition, we also have two pending U.S. trademark applications as well as 23 trademark registrations, including 10 U.S. trademark registrations and 13 foreign trademark registrations.